jobrunr/website/content/en/guides/authentication/anonymous-authentication.md

     - JobRunr Pro
 draft: true
 ---
-JobRunr Pro allows to define a set of rules to restrict the access to the [Dashboard]({{< ref "/dashboard" >}} "Dashboard documentation") and its underlying `REST API`.
+JobRunr Pro allows to define a set of rules to restrict the access to the [JobRunr Pro Dashboard]({{< ref "/documentation/pro/jobrunr-pro-dashboard" >}} "Dashboard documentation") and its underlying `REST API`.
 In this guide, you will learn how to utilize the `AnonymousAuthenticationProvider` to implement authorization rules without the need for user authentication.

 ## Prerequisites
 - JobRunr Pro 6.4.0 or later